by James Williams

 However, if your projects or tasks require you to use air tools for a long period, then a larger tank size will be a much efficient option to go with.

 If you are about to use the compressor only for professional spray painting, aim for a compressor unit with a capacity of at least 30 gallons for efficient performance.
 A lower capacity air compressor can also handle the task well if you follow some techniques.
 However, don't go below 20 gallons capacity even if it's for home use.

 You can try covering some parts of the air compressor with a rubber.
 It will reduce vibrations and make the device relatively quieter, even the motor also.
 Consider covering the ground with a rubber mat where the compressor typically stands.
 Modifying the intake and exhaust system also works great to reduce noise.

-But, most important of all, if noise is really an issue for you, consider buying a quieter air compressor to stop the issue from happening in the first place.
+But, most important of all, if noise is really an issue for you, consider buying an air compressor that are quieter to stop the issue from happening in the first place.

-Double tank air compressors run cooler, more efficiently, and deliver much higher CFM than its single tank counterparts.
+Double tank compressors run cooler, more efficiently, and deliver much higher CFM than its single tank counterparts.
 It requires less work to perform to provide the needed air pressure, which lowers the operational cost as well.
-Also, the moisture buildup is comparatively less than single tank air compressors.
+Also, the moisture buildup is comparatively less than single tank air compressor.

 Suggesting the best air compressor for home garage is quite difficult as people have different requirements and preferences.
 For great performance and ease of use, Makita MAC2400 will be the right one to purchase if you are to use heavy-duty air tools.